santhoshnidhar0311-eng/PRODIGY_SD_03/README.md

 Enter Email: john@example.com

 Contact added successfully!
-🎯 Future Enhancements
+Future Enhancements
-Add a graphical user interface (GUI)
+Develop a graphical user interface (GUI).
-Integrate with a database (MySQL/SQLite)
+Integrate a database such as MySQL or SQLite.
-Export contacts to CSV/Excel
-Add user authentication
+Add import and export functionality for contacts.
-Implement contact categories and favorites
+Implement user authentication and security features.
-👨‍💻 Author
+Author

 S. Santhosh
 B.Tech Artificial Intelligence and Machine Learning SRM Institute of Science and Technology, Tiruchirappalli

-📄 License
+License

 This project is developed for educational and learning purposes.